Design Principles of Zero-Shot Self-Supervised Unknown Emitter Detectors

-Figure~\ref{fig:kans_wisig_perf} compares KAN and CNN performance on the WiSig dataset across KAN feature sizes and learning paradigms.
-In all cases, KANs exhibit a clear monotonic improvement as the feature dimensionality increases, most notably under the Deep Clustering (\acrshort{dc}) and Contrastive Learning (\acrshort{cl}) schemes, where ROC-AUC rises from approximately $85\%$ to above $97\%$, and NMI improves by nearly $10$ percentage points when moving from $2$ to $20$ features. \acrshort{ae}-based KANs display smaller yet consistent gains, maintaining superior low-dimensional performance compared to other paradigms.
-Across all metrics, KAN models surpass the CNN baseline (dashed gray line) once the feature dimensionality exceeds $5$, confirming that the adaptive spline-based functional representation in KANs scales more effectively with representational capacity than convolutional filters.
-These results indicate that KANs can leverage higher-dimensional embeddings to improve discriminative clustering and open-set separability, whereas CNNs reach saturation at lower feature sizes due to their limited nonlinearity and fixed receptive-field structure.
+Figure~\ref{fig:kans_wisig_perf} compares \acrshort{kan} and CNN performance on the WiSig dataset across \acrshort{kan} feature sizes and learning paradigms.
+In all cases, \acrshort{kan}s exhibit a clear monotonic improvement as the feature dimensionality increases, most notably under the Deep Clustering (\acrshort{dc}) and Contrastive Learning (\acrshort{cl}) schemes, where ROC-AUC rises from approximately $85\%$ to above $97\%$.
+NMI improves by nearly $10$ percentage points when moving from $2$ to $20$ features. \acrshort{ae}-based \acrshort{kan}s display smaller yet consistent gains, maintaining superior low-dimensional performance compared to other paradigms.
+Across all metrics, \acrshort{kan} models surpass the CNN baseline (dashed gray line) once the feature dimensionality exceeds $5$, confirming that the adaptive spline-based functional representation in \acrshort{kan}s scales more effectively with representational capacity than convolutional filters.
+These results suggest that \acrshort{kan}s can utilize higher-dimensional embeddings to enhance discriminative clustering and improve open-set separability.
+In contrast, CNNs reach saturation at lower feature sizes due to their limited nonlinearity and fixed receptive-field structure.
 Summing up, Kolmogorov-Arnold networks (KANs) are interpretable and have performance comparable to CNNs, a convenient alternative that suffers from ”black-box” design, across \acrshort{sm} and \acrshort{dm}.